python/mypy/docs/source/type_inference_and_annotations.rst

        l.append('x')
        print(k[-1])  # Ouch; a string in List[int]

-You can still run the above program; it prints x.
+You can still run the above program; it prints ``x``.
 This illustrates the fact that static types are used during type checking, but they do not affect the runtime behavior of programs.
 You can run programs with type check failures, which is often very handy when performing a large refactoring.
 Thus you can always 'work around' the type system, and it doesn't really limit what you can do in your program.

-Type inference is not used in dynamically typed functions (those without an explicit return type) — every local variable type defaults to Any, which is discussed below.
+Type inference is not used in dynamically typed functions (those without an explicit return type) — every local variable type defaults to ``Any``, which is discussed later.

 Explicit types for collections
 ******************************